Thermocouples in die casting:

 - Location: The surface thermocouple hole should be located in the center of the largest area of the die on the backside.
 It should be at least 1/4T x 1/4W or mid-radius from the nearest corner.

 - Depth and Diameter: The hole should be 1/8” to 1/4” (3.2mm to 6.4mm) in diameter and 0.625” ± 0.125” (15.9mm ± 3.2mm) deep.
-This ensures that the thermocouple can accurately measure the surface temperature without being too exposed or too recessed.
+Thus, the thermocouple can accurately measure the surface temperature by maintaining an optimal position that avoids excessive exposure or recession.

 Core Thermocouple (Tc)